CC-BY-SA, Edzer Pebesma 2015.

 it is not clear to which points in time we refer to: are these years since 1900, or seconds since the start of Today?
 To fix this, one needs to set an offset (when is zero?) and a unit (how long takes a unit increas?).

-R has two built-in formats: for date it has Date
+R has two built-in formats: for date it has Date, for time POSIXt:

 (d = Sys.Date())